marmaladecollection/marmalade-react/README.md

 ```

 ## Content Management
-Data Store is Firebase with msm gmail
+Data Store is Firebase with msm gmail.
+In the Firebase db, the main object is Item.
+In the Item blurb field, use [term|education] to show a popup with
+educational info for a term.
 Photos are not online.
 They are stored on my local machine and
 copied across to the server machine.